3 Days in Chicago Itinerary for First-Time Visitors

 Why 3 Days Is the Perfect Amount of Time in Chicago

-I strongly believe that three days gives you just enough time to:
+I strongly believe that three days gives you just enough time to do following in Chicago:

 If you plan it right way then you don’t need a car, you don’t need to sprint everywhere and you don’t need to overspend.